woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### tolerations

-When you use nodeSelector and the node pool is configured with Taints, you needs to specify the Tollerations.
+When you use nodeSelector and the node pool is configured with Taints, you need to specify the Tolerations.
 Tolerations allow the scheduler to schedule pods with matching taints.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more information on using tolerations.

 Example pipeline configuration: